modelfoxdotdev/modelfox/crates/metrics/README.md

 	<img src="metrics.svg" title="Tree">
 </p>

-# Tangram Metrics
+# ModelFox Metrics

 This crate is documented using rustdoc.
-View the docs for the most recent version at https://docs.rs/tangram_metrics or run `cargo doc -p tangram_metrics --open` in the root of this repository.
+View the docs for the most recent version at https://docs.rs/modelfox_metrics or run `cargo doc -p modelfox_metrics --open` in the root of this repository.